 Much like the core value of the Auntie Sewing Squad that primarily serves BIPOC communities who have been disproportionately impacted by institutional racism, oral history is a history from below.
-In response to top-down histories that primarily centered written documents, oral history is a tool that historians use to capture communities with oral traditions or whose histories did not get preserved in formal archival institutions.
+In response to top-down histories that are primarily centered on written documents, oral history is a tool that historians use to capture communities with oral traditions or whose histories did not get preserved in formal archival institutions.
 Oral history is a significant tool to record histories of marginalized communities who have been overlooked by top-down histories, particularly BIPOC.
 This oral history archive aims to capture the histories and perspectives of members of the Auntie Sewing Squad through their own voices.

 Like any scholarly discipline, student practitioners can and must be trained in the practice of oral history.
 Our class oral history workshop included the following steps: 1) Research 2) Finding Interviewees and Creating a Question Guide 3) Conduct Interview 4) Transcribe Interview 5) Build a Public Archive.
 For research, we read the leading oral historian Judy Yung’s article “Giving Voice to Chinese American Women.”
 After completing their interviews, student practitioners of SBS 112 created a “Best Practices” guide for future oral historians.